HOW DO I REGISTER?

 Students may find it necessary to make personal adjustments to work and/or family schedules in order to complete the field placement.
 Options to be considered are: leaves of absence, use of vacation time, extended work hours to free up hours for placement, etc. We recognize that such arrangements require a great deal of time and effort on the students’ (and their families’) part and applaud their commitment to the achievement of their goals.

 HOW MANY HOURS CAN I DO PER WEEK?

+In the Business programs, students are required to arrange a mutually suitable schedule with the host agency supervisor.
 When arranging their schedule, students must ensure they meet the required number of hours by the end date of the course.

 CAN I DO MY PLACEMENT IN ANOTHER PROVINCE?